 Betty Crocker Gluten-Free Recipes (General Mills)

-This is a published list of products that are gluten-free.
+Published lists of gluten-free products (electronic or paper), are easily outdated.
 Please keep in mind, you still need to read labels and sometimes verify GF status with manufacturers as ingredient lists can change - generally without notice.
-Use this guide, as a guide, not as the sole means of determining the GF status of a food.
+Use these lists/apps, as a guide, not as the sole means of determining the GF status of a food.